gacopl/dvmkv2mp4/README.md

 This example does the same which is mentioned in setion Usage.

 # Roadmap
+- fix sound delay in output mp4 when source mkv had audio streams with audio delay tag
-- docker image for other systems
+- github action to build ready docker images for pulling
+- on MP4Box fail rerun with -no-probe switch which works with stubborn releases
 - helper scripts for Radarr, Sonarr to automatically run on import
 - convert directly from Bluray bdmv mpls file (have it working in alpha state already)

+# Shoutouts
+* to @quietvoid for dovi_tool and hdr10plus_tool this whole thing wouldn't be possible without him
+* to @szasza576 for dockerfile
+* to makeMKV and avsForum for inspiration to work it out and put it all together

 # Disclaimer
 This is a hobby project created by personal need it could be A LOT better written (I hate those evals) but priority was to make it fast, I code a lot at work so I mostly choose to spend free time with kids and watching movies over this I have a life you know :)

-Therefore I didn't have nor wanted to spend too much time on it so don't judge the quality.
+Therefore I didn't have nor wanted to spend too much time on it so don't judge the code quality.
 I did some features for You though beta was working already fine for me, I wanted to give back something to community

 PRs are welcome :)